Will Jamieson

 As an actor

 In 1952 he acted the role of Creon during the Company of Four's production of Jean Anouilh's Antigone.
 As an actor he had roles in, inter alia, in Christopher Fry's The Lady's not for Burning (the Arena Theatre Company, Johannesburg, 1956).
-For Maynardville, he did a number of performances, including the Merchant in The Merchant of Venice in 1963, and the King of Denmark in Hamlet in 1964, and his performance there was in 1966.
-He played the Earl of Kent in King Lear at Maynardville in January 1966.
+For Maynardville, he did a number of performances, including Much Ado About Nothing in 1962, the Merchant in The Merchant of Venice in 1963, and the King of Denmark in Hamlet in 1964, and the Earl of Kent in King Lear at Maynardville in January 1966 and also in Richard III in 1968.
 (See the Maynardville archives[1])

 As a director and designer